Eugene Reising

 Eugene Gustavus Reising (November 26, 1884 – February 21, 1967) was an American inventor who designed the M50 Reising submachine gun in 1938.
-Reising was a ranking competitive target shooter.
+Reising was a ranked competitive target shooter.
 An ordnance engineer, Reising was the recipient of more than 60 firearm patents.
 Following his work with Harrington & Richardson, he designed semi-automatic rifles for Mossberg & Sons, Marlin, Savage, and Stevens.